Saturday, April 18, 2026

 keeps the score --

-At this point, I just hope it's a tie
+at this point, I'm just hoping for a tie

 between left and right.